Even though many nonprofits use PayPal, it’s not the best platform for organizations seeking to accept online donations.

 If this is their first gift, donors will have to enter their payment information.
 However, @Pay’s platform doesn’t require donors to create an account.
 Powerful encryption technology, along with the donor’s email, is used to authenticate a donation.

 Donors can give multiple times without ever needing to remember a username or password.
-Learn more about @Pay now by taking it for a spin.
-Request a demo!
+Lern more about @Pay by taking it for a spin.
+Request a demo today!